Hare Behavior-AnimalBehaviorCorner

 Their strong feet help them dig holes quickly when they need to hide from danger or seek shelter during rough weather conditions.

-2. Hare Habits
+2. Hare Behavior Characteristics

-2.1.
-Hare Diet
+A. Hare Diet

 The hare, a mammal that is often confused with the rabbit, has a unique diet that sets it apart from other animals in its family.
 Hares are known to be herbivores and their primary dietary source consists of grasses and herbs.